The ingredients you need for an impressive content strategy

 3. Blog posts

 Keep these regular and relevant.
 But more importantly, intriguing!
-Blog posts are a valuable ecommerce content tool for connecting with your customer.
+There are different types of blog posts and each of them are valuable ecommerce content tools to connect you with your customer.

 You want your website to express passion for your products and industry!

 For example, if you sell outdoor hiking equipment, post blogs about doing this activity while using your products.
 You could talk about gear checklists and tips, customer experiences in the outdoors, or your favourite hiking tracks.